Displagent/displagent-docs/docs/setup/azure-app-registration.md

 A new dialogue box should appear on the page with a Description textbox and an Expires dropdown.

 In the Description textbox, add a short description such as `For Displagent`.
 In the Expires dropdown, choose a desirable expiry date.
-In the screenshot below, I have chosen a default expiry of `2 years`.

 ::: warning MARK THIS IN YOUR CALENDAR!
 This is VERY IMPORTANT that you remember this expiry!
 When this secret key expires, Displagent will NOT be able to access your Power BI content.